Part-of-The-Pack/faq/faq/agreement-items.md

 You can use the prefills with the most common agreement items, or you can custom-create your own.

 Lastly, if you have agreements with a crew member or supplier that are based on a flat, fixed fee, independent of the type of day, you can add agreement items called "fixed" or "rental" and indicate the total amount.

+### Discuss an agreement
+As a tour organizer, you can invite people to work with you on a tour by sending them an agreement.
+As a crew member or supplier, you have the choice to either accept or decline the agreement, or to ask for changes.
+Apart from that, either side has the possibility to add remarks through the 'give feedback' button.

+Every change that was made to the agreement is mentioned to the other party by means of a notification in the app.
+Additionally, the current status of the agreement is at all times shown in your agreement overview page.